verlok/blog-11ty/content/blog/2025-09-16_how-to-use-multiple-clipboard-feature-on-macOS-26-tahoe/index.md

 	<figcaption>A screenshot of the Spotlight overlay showing the (searchable) clipboard history.</figcaption>
 </figure>

-For what seems like forever, we've been asking for it, and now it's finally here: **a native clipboard history feature in macOS**!
+You know when you copy a piece of code, then you copy another one and you lose the previous one?
+Or you know you have something in your clipboard, you'd like to copy something else, but you have to paste what's in your clipboard first, otherwise you'll lose it?
+No more clipboard stress.
+Finally, multiple clipboard landed on macOS 26 Tahoe.

-With the release of macOS 26 Tahoe, you **no longer have to rely on third-party apps** to access items you've copied in the past.
-It's a game-changer for anyone who regularly copies and pastes multiple pieces of text (even code blocks) links, or images.
+With the release of macOS Tahoe, you no longer have to rely on third-party apps to access items you've copied in the past.
+It's a game-changer for anyone who regularly copies and pastes multiple pieces of text (including code blocks), links, or images.

 Here’s a quick guide on how to start using this long-awaited feature and supercharge your workflow.